5ahmnm1920-mep3-G2/VRProject-vTschopp/README.md

 # Mystery Physics
-Mystery Physics is a virtual reality game developed for the new [Oculus Quest](https://www.oculus.com/quest/) in [Unity](http://unity.com/).
+Mystery Physics is a virtual reality game developed in [Unity](http://unity.com/) for the new [Oculus Quest](https://www.oculus.com/quest/).
 The goal of the game is to solve a puzzle by manipulating fundamental physical principles like gravity and magnetism.

 **This game is only a proof of concept and not yet performant!**